 If you’re a first-time parent, the prospect of taking a shower with a newborn in the house can be a daunting one.
 You could always try and make sure you shower while your partner is still at home but sometimes it doesn’t work out that way.

 Here are a few more options to consider, especially when you’re alone at home with no other adult around:

 - You could wait until your newborn is asleep in their portable bassinet.
 Place the bassinet on the floor at the open door of the bathroom and take your shower knowing all you have to do is peek out and check on your baby every couple of minutes.

 - You could invest in a baby bouncer to place in the bathroom.
 The Fisher- Price Sweet Snugapuppy Dreams Deluxe Bouncer is compact enough to place in a small bathroom plus it has non-skid feet.
 Your baby will be kept entertained with a toy mobile, soothing vibrations, music and other sounds.

 - If your baby is on the move and already crawling then you’ll need to get smart.
-This is the time to bring in the bouncer, the infant car seat or even a high chair.
+This is the time to bring in the bouncer, the infant car seat or even an ideal high chair for small spaces.
 But they must all have a harness system so you can strap your baby in securely.
-Then, make sure there’s enough toys strapped to the item so they’re kept entertained for the 10 or so minutes you need to shower.
+Then, make sure there are enough toys strapped to the item so they’re kept entertained for the 10 or so minutes you need to shower.

 How Do I Keep Toddler Entertained While I am Showering?